mozilla-mobile/testops-tools/backup-tools/README.md

 ## Recover from backup

-1. Download the encrypted CSV file from the Google Cloud bucket.
-A link to the `.tgz.gpg` file is available through the [Github Actions job summary page](https://github.com/mozilla-mobile/testops-tools/actions/workflows/testrail-backup.yml).
+1. Download the CSV tarfile from the Google Cloud bucket.
+A link to the `.tgz` file is available through the [Github Actions job summary page](https://github.com/mozilla-mobile/testops-tools/actions/workflows/testrail-backup.yml).
 1. Download [testrail-import.cfg](https://github.com/mozilla-mobile/testops-tools/blob/main/backup-tools/testrail-import.cfg).
 1. Navigate to TestRail project's *TestSuites & Cases* tab and open to an empty test suite.